hull-graveyard/hullagram/README.md

 ## Taking pictures

-We use the apis available on iOS6+ to have access to the camera.
+We use the apis available on iOS6+ to have access to the camera, and a little trickery to give it a nice appearance.

     <input type="file" name="file" accept="image/*" capture="camera">